syncfusion-content/blazor-docs/blazor/diagram-component/shapes.md

 ## Basic shapes

-The [Basic](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BasicShape.html) shapes are common shapes that are used to represent the geometrical information visually.
+The [BasicShapes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BasicShape.html) are common shapes that are used to represent the geometrical information visually.
 To create basic shapes, the **Type** of the shape should be set as [Basic](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Shapes.html#Syncfusion_Blazor_Diagram_Shapes_Basic).
 Its Shape property can be set with any one of the built-in shapes.
 To render a rounded rectangle, you need to set the type as **Basic** and shape as **Rectangle**.
 Set the [CornerRadius](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BasicShape.html#Syncfusion_Blazor_Diagram_BasicShape_CornerRadius) property to specify the radius of rounded rectangle.

 The following code example illustrates how to create a basic shape.